Common searched topics: Manufacturing, Label printing, Sales order

 If inFlow has multiple pricing schemes that match the currency on the WooCommerce order, then inFlow will choose either the inFlow default of that currency or use the pricing scheme that is set on the inFlow customer record.

-If there isn’t a matching currency/pricing scheme from WooCommerce to inFlow, you can choose from the below options for how you’d like inFlow to handle this situation.
+If there isn’t a matching currency/pricing scheme from WooCommerce to inFlow, you can choose from the options below for how you’d like inFlow to handle this situation.

 Conflict optionWhat inFlow will do